ADVERTISER DISCLOSURE

 Option Two: Earn based on spending

-After some heavy negative feedback about the Bilt Cash system and 3% fee when the Bilt cards launched, Bilt has added this second option.
-Cardholders can choose which option they prefer.
+Thankfully, after some heavy negative feedback about the Bilt Cash system and the 3% fee when the Bilt cards launched, Bilt has added this second option.
+Cardholders can choose their preferred option.
 Option two lets you automatically earn points each month when you pay your rent/mortgage.
-The amount you will earn depends on the non-housing amount you spend on your Bilt card each month.
+The amount you will earn depends on the non-housing expenses you charge to your Bilt card each month.

 Here is a chart that Bilt released: